Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Ex post exactness conditions

+\begin{proof} We first show the direct implication via its contrapositive.
+If no rank-1 matrix $\Ws$ exists within $\mathcal{W}$, then no $\mathbf{W} \in \mathcal{W}$ can be feasible with respect to constraint~\eqref{eq:rank} of \texttt{AC-OPF-Eq}, which is equivalent to the original problem~\cite{taylor2015convex}.
+Therefore, the relaxation cannot be exact and we have established the direct implication.

-\begin{proof} We first observe that if $\Ws \succeq 0$ and $\rank \Ws = 1$, then a relaxed OPF using~\eqref{eq:pf_W} is exact because this implies that its solution is such that $\Ws = \v \v^\text{H}$ and, therefore, is feasible with respect to the exact OPF problem.
+Next, we show the converse, i.e., that the existence of a rank-1 matrix $\Ws \in \mathcal{W}$ ensures the relaxation exactness.
+We observe that if $\Ws \succeq 0$ and $\rank \Ws = 1$, then a relaxed OPF using~\eqref{eq:pf_W} is exact because this implies that its solution is such that $\Ws = \v \v^\text{H}$ and, therefore, is feasible with respect to the exact OPF problem.